Conditional Generative Models for Learning Stochastic Processes: Generative Models

 As one may observe, GANs are useful when the distribution of the random variable is unknown or is of increasingly high dimension to model.
 However, if the distribution of the random variable is known, or of small dimension, the discriminator in the adversarial component can be dropped and the generator can trained explicitly with the known distribution at hand.

 Recently, the network structure of a GAN has been extended to quantum circuits, and intuitively called a quantum generative adversarial network (qGAN) \cite{lloyd2018quantum, Zoufal_2019,chakrabarti2019quantum, situ2020quantum}.
-Initial numerical results have shown that quantum machine learning models can be trained with less data than their classical counterparts \cite{caro2021generalization}, displaying a quantum advantage.
+Initial numerical results have shown that QML models can be trained with less data than their classical counterparts \cite{caro2021generalization}, displaying a quantum advantage.